Israeli minister supports ‘voluntary migration’ of Palestinians in Gaza

 — Mustafa Barghouti @Mustafa_Barghouti (@MustafaBarghou1) November 14, 2023

-Israeli Prime Minister Benjamin Netanyahu reportedly previously lobbied European leaders to help him convince the Egyptian president to take in refugees from Gaza.
-Israel’s Ministry of Intelligence had also outlined a proposal to “evacuate” all Palestinians from Gaza to Egypt.
+Netanyahu reportedly has lobbied European leaders to help him persuade the Egyptian president to take in refugees from Gaza.
+Israel’s Ministry of Intelligence also has outlined a proposal to “evacuate” all Palestinians from Gaza to Egypt.

+On Tuesday, Egyptian Foreign Minister Sameh Shoukry said his country rejected any attempt to justify or encourage the displacement of Palestinians outside the Gaza Strip and called Smotrich’s comments “an expression of the Israeli government’s policy that violates international laws”.

+“Any attempt to justify and encourage the displacement of Palestinians outside the Gaza Strip is completely rejected by Egypt and internationally,” the Egyptian Ministry of Foreign Affairs said in a statement.

-In March, Smotrich received backlash after saying the Palestinian people are “an invention” of the past century, with Palestinian officials blasting his comments as proof of the “racist” outlook of Israel’s far-right government.
+In March, there was a backlash against Smotrich after he said the Palestinian people are “an invention” of the past century.
+Palestinian officials blasted his comments as proof of the “racist” outlook of Israel’s far-right government.

-In their article on Monday, Danon and Ben-Barak said Europe had a long history of assisting refugees fleeing conflicts, and off of that example, “countries around the world should offer a haven for Gaza residents who seek relocation”.
+In their article on Monday, Danon and Ben-Barak said Europe had a long history of assisting refugees fleeing conflicts, and based on that example, “countries around the world should offer a haven for Gaza residents who seek relocation”.

 “Countries can accomplish this by creating well-structured and internationally coordinated relocation programs,” they wrote.